SummaryRead the full fact sheet

 There is no need to restrict food or drink before having an ECG test.
 Always let your doctor know what medications you are taking before you have an ECG, and if you have any allergies to adhesive tapes that may be used to attach electrodes.

-When you go for an ECG test, you will need to remove your upper clothing so that electrodes can be attached to your chest and limbs.
-(For women, wearing a separate top with trousers or a skirt can allow easy access to the chest.)
-The selected sites are shaved, if necessary.
+When you go for an ECG test, you will need to remove your upper clothing so that electrodes can be attached to your chest and limbs., Wearing a separate top with trousers or a skirt can allow easy access to the chest.
+Underwire in a bra can interfere with the ECG reading – you may be asked to remove it before the test.

-Electrodes (sensors) are attached to the chest, arms and legs with suction cups or sticky gel.
+Electrodes (sensors) are attached to the chest, arms and legs or sticky gel.
 These electrodes detect the electrical currents generated by the heart – these are measured and recorded by the electrocardiograph.

 The three major types of ECG are:

-- resting ECG – the person lies down.
-No movement is allowed during the test, as electrical impulses generated by other muscles may interfere with those generated by the heart.
+- resting ECG – you lie down for this type of ECG.
+No movement is allowed during the test, as electrical impulses generated by other muscles may interfere with those generated by your heart.
 This type of ECG usually takes 5 to 10 minutes

-- ambulatory ECG – an ambulatory or Holter ECG is performed using a portable recording device that is worn for at least 24 hours.
-The person is free to move around normally while the monitor is attached.
-This type of ECG is used for patients whose symptoms are intermittent (stop-start) and may not show up on a resting ECG.
-People recovering from heart attack may be monitored in this way to ensure proper heart function.
-The person usually records symptoms in a diary, noting when they occur so that their own experience can be compared with the ECG
+- ambulatory ECG – if you have an ambulatory or Holter ECG you wear a portable recording device for at least 24 hours.
+You are free to move around normally while the monitor is attached.
+This type of ECG is used for people whose symptoms are intermittent (stop-start) and may not show up on a resting ECG, and for people recovering from heart attack to ensure that their heart is functioning properly.
+You record your symptoms in a diary, and note when they occur so that your own experience can be compared with the ECG

-- cardiac stress test – this test is used to record a person’s ECG while they ride on an exercise bike or walk on a treadmill.
+- exercise stress test (EST) – this test is used to record your ECG while you ride on an exercise bike or walk on a treadmill.
 This type of ECG takes about 15 to 30 minutes to complete.

 Immediately after an ECG procedure